suffolklibraries/lgc/content/collections/events/dance-workshop-with-ollie-roberston.md

     content:
       -
         type: text
-        text: 'Ollie trained with DanceEast''s CAT programme in Ipswich before going to Northern School of Contemporary Dance in Leeds and graduating with a First Class Honours degree and went on to complete an MA with Distinction.
-He has developed his own movement language of release inspired floor work and worked with Brighton-based dance company James Wilton Dance for the last couple of years. '
+        text: "Ollie trained with DanceEast's CAT programme in Ipswich before going to Northern School of Contemporary Dance in Leeds and graduating with a First Class Honours degree and went on to complete an MA with Distinction.
+He has developed his own movement language of release inspired floor work and worked with Brighton-based dance company James Wilton Dance for the last couple of years. "
   -
     type: heading
     attrs: